yoonsikp/family.md/sti.md

 HIV testing in Canadian laboratories include both HIV p24 antigen and HIV antibody testing, with an accurate result within three to six weeks after exposure.

 ### Management
-Those infected can be treated daily antiretroviral therapy (ART) until viral levels are undetectable.
+Those infected can be treated with daily antiretroviral therapy (ART) until viral levels are undetectable.
 HIV infection can be effectively prevented with daily pre-exposure prophylaxis (PrEP).
 Those at risk of infection can receive post-exposure prophylaxis (PEP) within 72 hours, which may prevent infection.

+PrEP: Emtricitabine / Tenofovir (Truvada) OD, at least 7 days before and 7 days after possible exposure.

 ## Mgen
-Mgen is a newly emerging STI caused by the *Mycoplasma genitalium* bacterium, that is already showing resistance to macrolide antibiotics.
+Mgen is a newly emerging STI caused by the *Mycoplasma genitalium* bacterium, that is naturally resistant to antibiotics and is already showing resistance to macrolides.

 ### Symptoms
-Treatment resistant urethritis, cervicitis, or pelvic inflammatory disease (PID).
-Abnormal discharge from the vagina or urethra.
-Dysuria.
+Although currently under investigation, symptoms include abnormal discharge from the vagina or urethra, dysuria, or treatment-resistant urethritis, cervicitis, or pelvic inflammatory disease (PID).

 ### Testing
 - TODO